connecting-the-dots/rrouter-flux/README.md

-# rrouter
+# Rrouter-flux
-Simple React app, with react-router and webpack
+An web app built with ReactJs, React Router and Flux